glecchi/CSQLQueryExpress/README.md

-# SQLQueryBuilder
+# CSQLQueryExpress

-**SQLQueryBuilder** is a C# library designed to compile TSQL code, providing developers with the utmost flexibility to write expressions in C# that closely resemble TSQL syntax.
+**CSQLQueryExpress** is a C# library designed to compile TSQL code, providing developers with the utmost flexibility to write expressions in C# that closely resemble TSQL syntax.

-Note that while SQLQueryBuilder handles the compilation of TSQL code, the execution is delegated to any ORM such as Dapper.
+Note that while CSQLQueryExpress handles the compilation of TSQL code, the execution is delegated to any ORM such as Dapper.

-In addition to compiling TSQL code, SQLQueryBuilder offers a scaffolding tool and a test client for writing and executing queries.
+In addition to compiling TSQL code, CSQLQueryExpress offers a scaffolding tool and a test client for writing and executing queries.

 ### ***Please note that this library is in Beta and intended exclusively for use in non-production environments.***